roma219/vue-jsonschema-form/docs/examples/README.md

 Full list of supported built-it components can be found [here](kek).
 <Demo schema-name="basic"/>
 ## Nested Object
-Nesting object into object is supported.
+Nesting objects is supported.
 If you want to omit nested object's property name displayed - set it's `title` property to empty string.
 <Demo schema-name="nested"/>
 ## Array of Objects
 To specify schema for each array element, provide `items` parameter in array's schema.